GarghiDev/GarghiDev/README.md

-# Hi, I'm Garghi Seenivas 👋
+# Hi, I'm Garghi Seenevas 👋

 I am an Engineer with a Master's from DTU, specializing in **AI Engineering** and **Signal Processing**.
 I build intelligent systems that bridge the gap between complex data and functional applications.